sddhrthrt/tech_blog/source/_posts/2013-04-30-on-parting.markdown

 for good..
 Chill.. ", I assured Raja who was apprehensive about the same thing.

 One thing is for sure.
-Times are not going to be as sweet as they were, during the past couple of years.
+Times are not going to be as sweet as they were during the past couple of years.
 Neither are we going to be adolescent and in college again, or are we going to have a company as fine as this.
 Come what may, nothing can parallel the world we shared, the moments we spent laughing, eating or